-An undergraduate looking forward to the study of Divinity, Law, or Medicine may offer one of the following groups:-

-For Divinity.-New Testament Greek and two of the following: Hebrew, Biblical Literature, Church History 2, as conducted by the Divinity Faculty of King's College, in place of three of the Electives in Table I.
+An undergraduate looking forward to the study of Divinity, Law, or Medicine may offer one of the following groups:-For Divinity.-New Testament Greek and two of the following: Hebrew, Biblical Literature, Church History II, as conducted by the Divinity Faculty of King's College, in place of three of the Electives in

-For Law.-Any four classes of the first year in Law, in place of three Electives in Table I.
+Table I. For Law.-Any four classes of the first year in Law, in place of three Electives in Table I.

-For Medicine.-The classes of first year Medicine, instead of four of the Elective Classes on p.
+For Medicine.-An undergraduate looking forward to the study of Medicine may offer the classes of first year Medicine, instead of four of the Elective Classes on p.
 30.